Frequently Asked Questions (FAQ) during the Coronavirus Pandemic

 5. Do I need my Social Security Card to enroll, even if I have the number?

 Yes.
-Typically you would need to bring the original Social Security Card to the enrollment appointment; however, during the COVID-19 office shutdown we are accepting a photocopy of these original documents through the mail, fax, or drop box.
+Effective October 1, 2021, you need to bring the original Social Security Card and a government issued photo ID to one of your Public Authority offices.
+Photocopies of these original documents are no longer being accepted through the mail, fax, or drop box.
 The name must match the Photo ID that you also must provide.
-We cannot process your enrollment without the card.
+We cannot process your enrollment without seeing the original card and a government issued ID.

 6. Does my name on my Social Security card and Identification card have to be the same?